WWXD/WorldWeb-XD/README.md

 Knowledge in PHP: No, but if you do, you can add your own nifty features.
 Just be sure to send in a pull request, so other users can use it as well.

-MySQL minimum: None, but you should have a recent version.
-We might make it to be MySQL 5.6 for a better IP checker but most likely not, because it isn't widely available.
+MySQL/MariaDB minimum: None, but you should have a recent version.
+We might make it to be MySQL 5.6 for a better IP checker but most likely not, because it isn't widely available yet.

-MariaDB also works with this.

 ## How to install and use

-1. Go to any webhost of your desire (if you want a freehost, we recommend [h05t.gq](http://h05t.gq/)) and sign up.
+1. Go to any webhost of your desire (if you want a freehost, we recommend [nector.ga](http://nector.ga/)) and sign up.
 You should be getting an email with CPanel info.
 2. Download WorldWeb XD.
 If you want some stable software, go to the release page and press download for the .zip files
 3. Get the FTP data of your new host and upload all the files there.
 You can use FileZilla to do so.
 4. Make a MySQL database, and take notes of needed info.